Skip to main content

 Prerequisites

-• Permissions to create S3 Buckets, IAM Roles and IAM policies
+• An AWS account with permissions to create S3 buckets, IAM roles, and IAM policies

 Use Amazon S3

-The following examples use a S3 bucket named firebolt-core-demo-data but you can choose any name you like.
+The following examples use an S3 bucket named firebolt-core-demo-data but you can choose any name you like.

 Create an S3 bucket